kriskuiper/nuxt-add-to-cart/README.md

-# Nuxt 3 Minimal Starter
+# nuxt-add-to-cart

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+> A simple add to cart feature in Nuxt 3.

 ## Getting started